 SNIA's Green Storage Initiative (GSI) is dedicated to advancing energy efficiency and conservation in all networked storage technologies in an effort to minimize the environmental impact of data storage operations.
 SNIA's Green Storage activities take place in two separate working bodies, the SNIA Green Storage Technical Working Group (TWG) and the Green Storage Initiative.
 The TWG is focused on developing test metrics by which energy consumption and efficiency can be measured.
 The Green Storage Initiative is focused on creating and publicizing best practices for energy efficient storage networking, educating the IT community, and promoting storage-centric applications that reduce storage footprint and associated power requirements.
-The members of the GSI, as of October 2011, include EMC, HDS, HP, IBM, LSI, Oracle, NetApp, Q-logic, Seagate, VMware, and Xyratex.
-For more information about SNIA's Green Storage Initiative, visit www.snia.org/green
+The members of the GSI, as of October 2013, include Dell, EMC, Fujitsu, HDS, HP, Huawei, IBM, LSI, NetApp, Oracle, QLogic, and Seagate.